bkins/TimeSince/README.md

     - Option for user to remove ads
       - The option is there, really need a way for user to pay to turn off ads.

-  - Need to test the app in Airplane Mode

 - Medium Priority

   - Add End Date (Goal Date?) to events